kyma-project/serverless/docs/user/tutorials/01-60-set-external-registry.md

 # Set an External Docker Registry

-By default, you install Kyma with Serverless that uses the internal Docker registry running on a cluster.
+By default, you install Kyma with Serverless that uses the internal Docker registry running in a cluster.
 This tutorial shows how to override this default setup with an external Docker registry from one of these cloud providers:

 - [Docker Hub](https://hub.docker.com/)
 - [Google Artifact Registry (GAR)](https://cloud.google.com/artifact-registry)